sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vnstat</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Console-based network traffic monitor
+Short desc    : Console-based network traffic monitor
 URL          : http://humdi.net/vnstat/
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : vnStat is a console-based network traffic monitor that keeps a log of daily
+Descript     : vnStat is a console-based network traffic monitor that keeps a log of daily
              : network traffic for the selected interface(s). vnStat isn't a packet sniffer.
              : The traffic information is analyzed from the /proc file-system, so vnStat can
              : be used without root permissions.
 See the web-page for few 'screenshots'.